MiSTerOrganize/MiSTer_Organize/README.md

 Pixel Cherry Ninja for providing news about the MiSTer FPGA project.

+Bob founder of RetroRGB for providing news about the retro-gaming community.

 No-Intro for its database of best available ROMs and digital games.

 Redump for its disc preservation database.